Tw1ddle/game-of-life/README.md

 Conway designed these rules to produce interesting results - even self replicating patterns can be produced.
 Read more [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

+In this implementation, the Game of Life rules are applied in a GLSL shader on a graphics card, using a ping-pong technique with two render targets.
+One render target contains the current simulation step, and the other receives the results of applying the rules of the game, producing the next simulation step.
+In other words, we use the output of the last simulation step as input to the next one.

 ## Notes
 * The patterns are from the [LifeWiki](http://www.conwaylife.com/wiki/Main_Page) collection.
 Credit for these goes to the original creators.
 * This project was inspired by [Golly](https://sourceforge.net/projects/golly/), a cross-platform cellular automaton simulator.